-In addition to the acting on screen, Sonal has performed at such theaters as the Tony Award winning Goodman Theatre, Collaboraction, Running With Scissors, and Stir Friday Night.
-She has also supplemented her acting education by studying and performing at such prestigious institutions as The Moscow Art Theatre School, The Groundlings, Upright Citizens Brigade Theater, The Lonestar Ensemble, Artwallah, CAPE, and I.O.
+Sonal has performed at such theaters as the Tony Award winning Goodman Theatre, Collaboraction, Running With Scissors, and Stir Friday Night.
+She has also supplemented her acting education by studying and performing at such prestigious institutions as The Moscow Art Theatre School at Harvard University, The Groundlings, Upright Citizens Brigade, The Lonestar Ensemble, Artwallah, CAPE, and I.O.
 Chicago.
-Sonal has also studied under legendary acting teachers such as Lesly Kahn, Margie Haber and John Rosenfeld.
-She frequently performs in readings and was selected to perform in the NBC Diversity Showcase.
-Sonal has tested for 6 network pilots.
+Sonal has studied under legendary acting teachers such as Lesly Kahn, Margie Haber and John Rosenfeld.
+She was selected to perform in NBC’s Diversity Showcase and she has tested for 6 network pilots.

 Sonal’s work has been highlighted by multiple outlets, including The Hollywood Reporter, Deadline, and Anokhi Magazine where she was listed on their Sexy & Successful list.
 She was also named one of the top 10 Fascinating South Asians of the year.
 Critics highlighted Sonal’s performance in “The First Date,” a short film by Janella Lacson which went on to win the Audience Award at Outfest Film Festival, and named as one of the finalists for the Iris Prize.
 Sonal has also been honored and invited to speak by such academic instructions as Harvard University chapter of S.A.S.A., the Alpha Gamma Sigma Scholastic Honor Society Leadership Conference and the Indo-American Community Services which awarded her for “Outstanding Dedication and Support for the Community.’
 She has hosted galas for the South Asian Network, the North American South Asian Bar Association, and the Chicago Foundation for Women: Asian American Leadership Council Achievement Awards.